DylanLeersen/MazeGen/README.md

 # MazeGen
-This is a simple program that generates mazes.
+This is a simple program that generates mazes written by a beginner in c++.